-What Is a Mesothelioma Class-Action Lawsuit?
+What Is a Mesothelioma Class Action Lawsuit?

-A mesothelioma class-action lawsuit took place when one person (or a small group of people) brought a lawsuit against the manufacturers of asbestos-containing products on behalf of a larger group.
+A mesothelioma class action lawsuit is a type of legal action that took place when one person (or a small group of people) brought a lawsuit against asbestos companies on behalf of a larger group.

-These prerequisites are:
+These 4 requirements are:

 - There are so many claimants that hearing individual cases is impractical for the courts.

 - The legal issues in question are similar for each class member named in the case.

 - The claims made by the class representative accurately represent the claims of the other class members.

 - The class representative will properly represent the interests of all class members.